← Back to blogOther

 Audiences form expectations too.
 When someone subscribes to your newsletter or follows your company page, they’re making a small bet that you’ll keep showing up.
 Break that bet and you lose attention that’s almost impossible to win back.

 Algorithms reinforce the same pattern.
 Consistent publishing signals an active, trustworthy account.
 Sporadic bursts followed by silence do the opposite.
-If you want to understand how cadence fits into a broader multichannel approach, the guide on running multichannel campaigns without a team breaks this down further.
+If you want to understand how cadence fits into a broader, automated ecosystem, scaling through a dedicated AI content marketing agent breaks down exactly how to dominate search real estate without increasing your headcount.

 The question, then, is not whether to maintain a consistent content cadence.
 It’s how to maintain consistent content cadence as a small team when time, people, and budget are all limited.